HeyFarrukh/web-app/content/articles/cv-guide.md

 *   Ensures Completeness: You won't forget any important details.
 *   Provides a Foundation: It's easier to tailor a CV than to create one from nothing.

 **Action Step:** Create a new document titled "Master CV" and start listing *everything* you've ever done, both professionally and academically.
-We'll show you how to organize it in the following sections.
+We'll show you how to organise it in the following sections.

 **:icon[lucide-link-2] Free CV Templates:**